 The primary founding scientist, Mark Broughton, and I had a previous relationship working together in the algae-based omega-3 market areas.
 Mark contacted me a couple of times to take a look at a new discovery he had made, a vegan vitamin D3.
 We discussed it extensively and then our science team took several months to vet the output, including testing, bench evaluations, and scrutinizing the supporting documentation/history.
 We felt that this could be a very big market breakthrough, but there were going to be challenges.
 One of those challenges is that the ingredient costs some 3000% more than standard vitamin D3, which is sourced from sheep’s wool grease.
 However, the offsetting factor was the ability to have a “clean” source of vitamin D3, and we found that when the cost of the per daily dose was compared to standard D3, the differential was small, but the potential product and marketing benefits are measurably larger.
 We also took on the challenge to gain approval from the non-GMO Project for both the oil and powder vegan vitamin D3 raw ingredients, which took an extensive amount of time and effort, but we are now listed on their website.
 Our customers, and most importantly, the consumers are really being drawn in this direction of a vegan vitamin D3.
 After a few years of preparing and introducing this discovery into the markets, it is really just beginning to gain traction.
 We are very excited about this progress.

 As stated before, the standard for nutritional supplement vitamin D3 was lanolin sourced.
 There is also an alternative source of vitamin D, which is vitamin D2, sourced from mushrooms.
-As you may know, it has been stated via many sources that D3 is more bioavailable, or absorbed by the body, than D2.
-This is an important point.
-Second, mushrooms may need to be irradiated, which may pose a discomfort to the consumer.
-Both of these set the stage for a high acceptance level to our vegan vitamin D3, which is another reason we were happy to work with the founding scientist.
-There has been a noted recognition of vitamin D deficiency in the US alone, without consideration of the balance of the world population.
+Mushrooms may need to be irradiated, which may pose a discomfort to the consumer.
+This sets the stage for a high acceptance level to our vegan vitamin D3, which is another reason we were happy to work with the founding scientist.
 The natural source of D3 is exposure to the sun, but in many parts of the world that is not feasible and in modernized regions sunblock and decreased exposure to the sun is highly advocated for protection.
-Thus and again, our vegan vitamin D3 would seem to be the ideal answer.
+Thus and again, our vegan vitamin D3 would seem to be an ideal answer.*

-Lichen is a naturally occurring plant in the wild, and covers over 10% of the globe.
-It has been in the food chain for quite some time, and our sourcing is clean and regenerates quite quickly, so lack of sustainability is not an issue.
-Being grown in the wild and due to the fact that our partners do not use any pesticides, allows for a pesticide-free environment and output, which is quite often a concern for the consumer.
+Lichen has been in the food chain for quite some time, and our sourcing is clean and regenerates quite quickly, so lack of sustainability is not an issue.
+Because it's grown sustainably and due to the fact that our partners do not use any pesticides, this allows for a pesticide-free environment and output, which is quite often a concern for the consumer.*